 Kidney transplant success rates

-Survival rates among kidney transplant recipients in U.S. transplant centers can be found online at the Scientific Registry of Transplant Recipients.
+Survival rates among kidney transplant recipients in U.S. transplant centers can be found online at the Scientific Registry of Transplant Recipients website.

 If your new kidney fails, you can resume dialysis or consider a second transplant.
 You may also choose to discontinue treatment.
+If you decide to discontinue treatment, your doctor can give you medicines to help relieve your symptoms.
 This decision depends on your current health, your ability to withstand surgery and your expectations for maintaining a certain quality of life.